 • With a big open the hole in your yard, keep your distance.
 The sides of the hole have an inherent tendency to crumble.
 Stepping near the open site can hasten dirt to shift and fall away along the perimeter.
 Be sure to keep your children and pets safely away from it as well!

 • At this stage, crews will prepare the hole for concrete.
 They will install forms made of flexible wood or fiberboard along the walls of the hole.

 These forms will serve as guides for concrete application; they provide a surface against which the material will be applied.
 They will be precisely positioned at a predetermined grade.

 • Unexpected challenges can occur.
-It’s construction.
+After all, it’s construction.
 It’s outdoors.
 It’s the nature of the beast.